Tamera Mowry Reunites With Sister, Sister Mom Jackée Harry and the '90s Are Officially Back

 Never knew how much we missed ya!

-Sister, Sister fans were treated to one helluva reunion when Jackée Harry recently attended TV daughter Tamera Mowry's 40th birthday bash.
+Sister, Sister fans were treated to one helluva reunion when Jackée Harry recently attended TV daughter Tamera Mowry-Housley 's 40th birthday bash.
 The actress, who played larger-than-life Lisa Landry on the hit '90s sitcom, shared a snapshot next to Tamera on Wednesday.

 "I had such a great time celebrating @tameramowrytwo's 40th!" she wrote on Instagram.
 "Can you believe these girls are all grown up?"